colinrotherham/cdp-node-frontend-template/README.md

 ### Auto minor versioning

-The [deploy GitHub Actions workflow](./.github/workflows/deploy.yml) auto versions a Pull Requests code with a `minor` version once it has been merged into the `main` branch.
+The [Publish GitHub Actions workflow](./.github/workflows/publish.yml) auto versions a Pull Requests code with a `minor` version once it has been merged into the `main` branch.
 All you have to do is commit your code and raise a Pull Request and the pipeline will auto version your code for you.